hansroland/reflex-dom-inbits/tutorial.md

 Again it looks scary.
 The first parameter is a ByteString containing your css specifications.
 Normally you don't want to have the css specs embeded in your Haskell program.
 You want them in a separate file.

 On Hackage, there is a library called *file-embed*.
 It contains a function *embedFile* that allows you, during compilation, to embed the contents of a file into your source code.
 This function uses Template Haskell, so we need the GHC language extension for Template Haskell.
+And we need an additional import (*Data.FileEmbed*).

 The second paramter of *mainWidgetWithCss* is just the same thing as the parameter of the function *mainWidget*, we used for all our examples till now.
 So it is the HTML body element.